-The D-Day operation of June 6, 1944 brought together the land, air and sea forces of the allied armies in what became known as the largest invasion force in human history.
+The D-Day operation of June 6, 1944, brought together the land, air, and sea forces of the allied armies in what became known as the largest amphibious invasion in military history.
 The operation, given the codename OVERLORD, delivered five naval assault divisions to the beaches of Normandy, France.
-The beaches were given the code names UTAH, OMAHA, GOLD, JUNO and SWORD.
+The beaches were given the code names UTAH, OMAHA, GOLD, JUNO, and SWORD.
 The invasion force included 7,000 ships and landing craft manned by over 195,000 naval personnel from eight allied countries.
-Almost 133,000 troops from England, Canada and the United States landed on D-Day.
-Casualties from the three countries during the landing numbered 10,300.
-By June 30th, over 850,000 men, 148,000 vehicles, and 570,000 tons of supplies had landed on the Normandy shores.
-Fighting by the brave soldiers, sailors and airmen of the allied forces western front, and Russian forces on the eastern front, led to the defeat of German Nazi forces.
+Almost 133,000 troops from the United States, the British Commonwealth, and their allies, landed on D-Day.
+Casualties from these countries during the landing numbered 10,300.
+By June 30, over 850,000 men, 148,000 vehicles, and 570,000 tons of supplies had landed on the Normandy shores.
+Fighting by the brave soldiers, sailors, and airmen of the allied forces western front, and Russian forces on the eastern front, led to the defeat of German Nazi forces.
 On May 7, 1945, German General Alfred Jodl signed an unconditional surrender at Reims, France.

 Order of the Day, June 6, 1944:

 General Eisenhower's determination that operation OVERLORD (the invasion of France) would bring a quick end to the war is obvious in this message to the troops of the Allied Expeditionary Forces on June 6, 1944, the morning of the invasion.

 "Order of the Day" - statement as issued to the soldiers, sailors and airmen of the Allied Expeditionary Force on June 6, 1944 [Museum Manuscripts transferred to the Library FY69, Box 1; NAID #12000995]